framely/community/docs/guide/build-provider.md

 :::

 ##### Add slot level annotation to ifOpen
-As the `ifOpen` column can not be empty, in the `ifOpen` slot, turn off **Allow null** as well.
+Inside the `Hours/ifOpen` slot and **Annotation** tab.
+1. Turn off **Allow null**.

 ### Build frame: Configuration
-When displaying business hours for the week, you need to start from the current date.
-To get the correct current date, you will need a configuration table which includes a column for storing the time zone of the business.
-To define a configuration table, you will build a frame to describe its structure.
+To display business hours for a week, you should start from the current date.
+To obtain the correct date and time, it's important to store the time zone of your business in a table.

+To define this table, you will build a `Configuration` frame that includes a `timeZone` slot.

 #### Schema layer: declare a frame
+To generate a table with a column for time zone data, you will first create a `Configuration` frame and enable storage.
+Then, you will add a `timeZone` slot to the frame, where the slot type specifies the column type.

-##### Create a frame
+##### Create the frame
-1. Enter the target provider with the `hours` module already imported.
+Inside the **target provider** with the hours module already imported and **Types** page.

-2. Go to the **Types** page to create a frame labeled as `Configuration` .
+1. Click **Create** button on the right side, and select **Create frame** to create a new frame.
+2. Enter `Configuration` as a label for the frame type and press enter.
-3. In the `Configuration` frame, enable storage.
+3. Inside the `Configuration` frame, turn on **Storage enabled**.

 ##### Add slots
+Inside the `Hours` frame and **Schema** tab.
-Within the `Hours` frame, add a `timeZone` slot with type **java.time.ZoneId**.
+1. Add a `timeZone` slot with type **java.time.ZoneId**.

 #### Annotate type: Configuration
+It's important to note that `timeZone` column should not be left empty since time zone data is necessary for accurate business hour display.
+To enforce this requirement, turn off the **Allow null** for this column.

 ##### Add slot level annotation to timeZone
-Since the timezone can not be empty, you need to turn off **Allow null** for the `timeZone` slot.
+Inside the `Configuration/timeZone` slot and **Annotation** tab.
+1. Turn off **Allow null**.

 ## Implement the service
 Finally, after the tables are ready, you can provide implementation for each function defined in the service.
 You can do this on the OpenCUI platform using [PL/pgSQL](https://www.postgresql.org/docs/current/plpgsql.html) or native Kotlin code.

-1. Enter the provider that imported the `hours` module.
+Inside the **target provider** with the hours module already imported and **Service** page.

-2. Go to the **Service** page, in the **Functions** section, select `getHoursDay` function.
+1. In the **Functions** section, select `getHoursDay` function.
    - Make sure the implementation is **Provider dependent**.
    - Copy and paste the following code:
      ```sql